 Requirements to operate a food service establishment

 Any place where food intended for public consumption is sold, offered for sale, supplied, handled, prepared, packaged, displayed, served, processed, stored, transported or dispensed.
-This includes restaurants, mobiles, food stores, food manufacturing/processing, etc.
+This includes restaurants, tasting rooms, mobiles, food stores, food manufacturing/processing, etc.

 Note: Preparation of foods for the public must be done in an approved kitchen.
 Home kitchens are generally not allowed.
 Some exceptions apply, contact your local Environmental Health Officer for further details.